FrodeSolheim/fs-uae-arcade/README.md

 # FS-UAE Arcade

-The source code for FS-UAE Arcade is found in the fs-uae-launcher repository: https://github.com/FrodeSolheim/fs-uae-launcher
+The source code for FS-UAE Arcade is found in the fs-uae-launcher repository.

+https://github.com/FrodeSolheim/fs-uae-launcher